 Sumida River Fireworks Festival is one of the most popular fireworks festivals in Tokyo.
-The origin of the festival is said to date back to 1733 and it has been held regular ever since.
-On the last saturday of July the show kicks off at 7pm and the show lasts for a full 90 minutes!
-Start the day early with a visit to Tsukiji Market in the morning and make your way to the river bank early to find a good spot, because it get really crowded.
+The origin of the festival is said to date back to 1733 and it has been held regularly ever since.
+On the last Saturday of July the show kicks off at 7pm and the show lasts for a full 90 minutes!
+Start the day early with a visit to Tsukiji Market in the morning and make your way to the river bank early to find a good spot, because it gets really crowded.
 The Sumida fireworks attract each year around one million visitors!
-Some 20,000 colorful fireworks made by professional, skilled craftsmen, will lit up the sky.
+Some 20,000 colorful fireworks made by professional, skilled craftsmen, will light up the sky.
 Don’t miss the impressive view created by beautiful fireworks and iconic landmarks such as Tokyo Skytree along the Sumida river!

-In 2021, the Sumida River Fireworks Festival has been cancelled due to Covid-19
+In 2022, the Sumida River Fireworks Festival has been canceled due to Covid-19.

 2. Edogawa Fireworks Festival (江戸川区花火大会)

-Another popular fireworks festival in Tokyo is held on the riverbanks of Edogawa river running between the Edo ward in Tokyo and Ichikawa in Chiba.
-The Edogawa Fireworks Festival also attracts about one million visitors each year with about 14,000 fireworks with unique design are set off based on 8 different themes and background music.
+Another popular fireworks festival in Tokyo is held on the riverbanks of Edogawa River running between the Edo ward in Tokyo and Ichikawa in Chiba.
+The Edogawa Fireworks Festival also attracts about one million visitors each year with about 14,000 fireworks with unique designs set off based on 8 different themes and background music.
 The opening of the festival starts with a stunning display of approximately 1,000 fireworks continuously set off in 5 seconds.
-The show will lit up the Tokyo skyline for about about 75 minutes.
+The show will light up the Tokyo skyline for about about 75 minutes.
 The Edogawa Fireworks Festival happens every year on the first Saturday of August.